marcin-kli/MP2/TEST.md

  40000 | | 8

 This part was carefully tested during deployment.
-I will omit manual functionality testing here and paste a screenshot as a proof.
+I omit manual functionality testing here and paste a screenshot as a proof.

 For selected days `+ 2.5` magnitude is disabled.
 ![customdate2](md_data/tests/customdate2.png)